Where to Find the Best Afternoon Tea in Tokyo

-One of my favorite indulgences in life is afternoon tea and Tokyo has some amazing afternoon tea options.
+One of my favorite indulgences in life is afternoon tea, and Tokyo has some fantastic afternoon tea options.
 This article lists several of my favorite spots for high tea and pastries around Tokyo.

 The Park Hyatt Tokyo, aka, The Lost in Translation hotel, has hands down the best high tea I’ve ever had anywhere in the world at their Peak Lounge.
 The view, located on the 41st floor, is stunning because you have a panoramic floor to ceiling view of the city.

-The hotel lobby is also incredibly beautiful and for me, setting is a really important quality to a great high tea experience.
+The hotel lobby is also incredibly beautiful, and for me, the setting is an essential quality to an exceptional high tea experience.
 There’s a skylit bamboo garden that creates that perfect peaceful mood, alongside a beautiful indoor garden with natural light.

-But in addition to the view, the high tea is extraordinarily good and the service is top-notch.
-It’s a bit on the pricier side, however there are different kinds of menus to better accommodate your budget.
+But in addition to the view, the high tea is extraordinarily good, and the service is top-notch.
+It’s a bit on the pricier side; however there are different kinds of menus to accommodate your budget better.
 All in all, if you want the ultimate high tea experience, this place is by far my favorite.

 Make a reservation for high tea at the Peak Lounge here.